Composing Recurrent Spiking Neural Networks using Locally-Recurrent Motifs and Risk-Mitigating Architectural Optimization: Experimental Results

 \subsection{Results}

-Figure~\ref{fig:motif_patterns} presents two examples of the motif topology optimized by HRMAS over five size options $[2, 4, 8, 16, 32]$ for the N-MNIST dataset and five size options $[5, 10, 16, 25, 40]$ for the TI-Alpha dataset.
-The final optimized motif sizes are 2 and 16, respectively.

-Table \ref{tab:ti46_alpha} shows the results on the TI46-Alpha dataset.
-The HRMAS-optimized RSNN network has one hidden SC-ML layer with $800$ neurons, and outperforms all other models while achieving $96.44\%$ accuracy with mean of $96.08\%$ and std of $0.27\%$ on the testing set.
-The proposed RSNN outperforms the LSM model of \cite{wijesinghe2019analysis} and feedforward SNN of \cite{jin2018hybrid} by $18.44\%$ and $6.52\%$, respectively.
-It also outperforms the larger multi-layered RSNN with more tunable parameters \cite{zhang2019spike} trained by the spike-train level BP method ST-RSBP by $3.1\%$.
-Recently, \cite{zhang2020skip} demonstrated improved performances from manually designed RNNs with self-recurrent connections trained using the same TSSL-BP method.
-Our automated HRMAS architectural search produces better performing networks.
+Table \ref{tab:ti46_alpha_and_ntidigits} shows the results on the TI46-Alpha dataset.
+The HRMAS-optimized RSNN has one hidden SC-ML layer with $800$ neurons, and outperforms all other models while achieving $96.44\%$ accuracy with mean of $96.08\%$ and standard deviation (std) of $0.27\%$ on the testing set.
+The proposed RSNN outperforms the LSM model in \citet{wijesinghe2019analysis} by $18.44\%$.
+It also outperforms the larger multi-layered RSNN with more tunable parameters in \citet{zhang2019spike} trained by the spike-train level BP (ST-RSBP) by $3.1\%$.
+Recently, \citet{zhang2020skip} demonstrated improved performances from manually designed RNNs with self-recurrent connections trained using the same TSSL-BP method.
+Our automated HRMAS architectural search also produces better performing networks.

-In Table \ref{tab:ntidigits}, we show that a HRMAS-optimized RSNN with a $400$-neuron SC-ML layer outperforms several state-of-the-art results on the N-TIDIGITS dataset including feedforward networks trained by HM2BP~\cite{jin2018hybrid} and RSNNs trained by ST-RSBP~\cite{zhang2019spike}.
-Our RSNN has a more than $3\%$ performance gain over the widely adopted recurrent structures of ANNs, the GRU and LSTM.
-It also significantly outperforms a feedforward SNN with the same network size, preprocessing steps, and hyperparameters trained with the same TSSL-BP method with an accuracy improvement of almost $9.82\%$, demonstrating the potential of automated architectural optimization.
+We also show that a HRMAS-optimized RSNN with a $400$-neuron SC-ML layer outperforms several state-of-the-art results on the N-TIDIGITS dataset~\citep{zhang2019spike}, achieving $94.66\%$ testing accuracy (mean: $94.27\%$, std: $0.35\%$).
+Our RSNN has more than a $3\%$ performance gain over the widely adopted recurrent structures of ANNs, the GRU and LSTM.
+It also significantly outperforms a feedforward SNN with the same hyperparameters, achieving an accuracy improvement of almost $9.82\%$, demonstrating the potential of automated architectural optimization.